Testeh69/ML_learning/ml_project/Stochastic_gradient_descent.md

-# Stochastic Gradient Descent
+#Gradient Descent

-Can be used in a linear problem and a classifier problem.

-SGD Classifier also called **Stochastic Gradient Descent** is a machine learning algorithm that works by progressively changing the model parameters in the direction of the ==loss function== sharpest gradient.
+Gradient Descent (GD) is a machine learning algorithm that works by progressively changing the model parameters in the direction of the steepest gradient of the loss function.

+There exist multiple versions of Gradient Descent, such as **Stochastic Gradient Descent**, **Mini-Batch Gradient Descent**, and **Batch Gradient Descent**.

+The normal gradient descent algorithm (Batch Gradient Descent) tends to move slowly towards the global minimum of the function but can have trouble escaping local minima.

+On the other hand, Stochastic and Mini-Batch Gradient Descent algorithms are better at escaping local minima but tend to approximate the global minimum rather than finding it exactly.

+### Definitions:

+**Mini-Batch Gradient Descent**:

+- This method updates the model parameters using a small, randomly selected subset of the training data (a mini-batch) at each iteration.
+This approach balances the trade-off between the noisy updates of Stochastic Gradient Descent and the stability of Batch Gradient Descent.

+**Stochastic Gradient Descent (SGD)**:

-**Stochastic**: *employing mini-batches or random subsets of the training data in each itteration to introduce a degree of randomness.
-The randomness can help escape local minimum.*
+- This method updates the model parameters using only one training example at a time.
+By employing mini-batches or random subsets of the training data in each iteration, it introduces a degree of randomness.
+This randomness can help the algorithm escape local minima.

 ---